patrick-ausderau/Node.js-course/docs/Slides/Week5/W5-4-password-hash-and-session.md

 ## session

-* HTTP is a staless protocol; session is a way to remember your users over multiple requests
+* HTTP is a stateless protocol; session is a way to remember your users over multiple requests
 * after user logged in, store some user info (e.g. id) in two main ways with cookies
   * on the server with [express-session](https://www.npmjs.com/package/express-session)
     * stores only a session identifier on the client within a cookie and stores the session data on the server's memory or in a database